Zahinize/essential-frontend-resources-in-2019/README.md

 - [github.com](https://github.com) to host and review 🧐 code, manage projects and build software 🤖 alongside millions of developers.

 - [stackoverflow.com](https://stackoverflow.com/) to get answers to your toughest coding questions 😁, share knowledge with your coworkers in private, and find your next dream job.

+- [hashnode.com](https://hashnode.com/) to connect with developers all around the world and grow your career 🤓.

 - [dev.to](https://dev.to/) to share and discover great ideas, have debates and make friends 💛.